Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Other problems in which sums of quadratic expressions must be maximized over a convex set

-In this section, we discuss how to look for the largest eigenvalues of a matrix with a see-saw method similar to the one discussed in \SEC{sec:Bilinear}.
+In this section, we discuss how to look for the largest eigenvalue of a positive semidefinite Hermitian matrix with a see-saw method similar to the one discussed in \SEC{sec:Bilinear}.
 Interestingly, the see-saw is guaranteed to converge in this case.